ipfs/ipfs-docs/docs/how-to/gateway-best-practices.md

 - Monitor disk I/O and make sure that no other processes are causing disk I/O bottlenecks with a tool like [iotop](https://linux.die.net/man/1/iotop) or [iostat](https://linux.die.net/man/1/iostat).

-Using this remote pinning API, you can implement pinning to multiple services (opens new window)as part of your workflow for uploading immutable data to IPFS.